Models as Code

 In Lesson 1, you proved that data survives a process restart.
 Now you need to answer a harder question: what shape should that data take, and who enforces the rules?

+Here is a fact that surprises most people: computers cannot store 0.1 + 0.2 as exactly 0.3.
+They store it as 0.30000000000000004.
 That tiny rounding error does not sound like much until you process a million transactions.
 At one hundred-thousandth of a cent per transaction, you are off by ten dollars.
 At a billion transactions, you are off by ten thousand.
 Banks do not tolerate "close enough," and neither should your budget tracker.
+This is why when you tell the agent to store money amounts, you must be explicit: "store amounts as exact dollars and cents, no rounding."

-You might be thinking: "Can't I just round the floats?"
-You can.
-But rounding is YOUR responsibility.
-Every calculation, every sum, every comparison -- you have to remember to round.
+You might think: "Can't the computer just round the numbers?"
+It can.
+But rounding becomes your responsibility.
+Every calculation, every sum, every comparison -- someone has to remember to round.
 Miss one spot and your totals drift.
-With Numeric(10, 2), the database handles precision for you.
-Every value stored, every calculation performed, exact to two decimal places.
+With exact decimal storage, the database handles precision for you.
+Every value stored, every calculation performed, exact to the penny.
 No discipline required.

 The Schema Contract

-A model file is not documentation.
-It is a contract your database enforces on every insert, every update, every foreign key reference.
-If the data violates the contract, it gets rejected -- no exceptions, no "I forgot to validate in the app layer."
+A schema is not documentation.
+It is a contract your database enforces on every insert, every update, every reference.
+If the data violates the contract, it gets rejected -- no exceptions, no "I forgot to check in the application."

 Here is what our budget tracker needs: